Our Officers and Directors

 (Click on names to send email)

-John Ashworth - Mr. Ashworth serves as Executive Director and Project Manager at the Lynching Sites Project of Memphis, which works to identify and memorialize victims of lynching in Shelby County, Tennessee.
+John Ashworth - Mr. Ashworth serves as Board Chairperson of The Lynching Sites Project of Memphis, which works to identify and memorialize victims of lynching in Shelby County, Tennessee.
 He has also served as chairman of the Elbert Williams Memorial Committee, named for a 1940 lynching victim.
 Mr. Ashworth founded the Dunbar Carver Museum, which is dedicated to African-American history, and the Geneva Miller Historical Society of Brownsville, Tennessee.
 He is a Vietnam veteran with extensive work experience in the military and airline industry.

 Dave Yoder - Mr. Yoder served as Executive Director of Legal Aid of East Tennessee from 1993-2015, and Executive Director of Legal Services of Northwest Indiana from 1983-1993.
 He holds a B.A. from Purdue University and J.D. from Valparaiso University School of Law.